Sven-I-Am/dependency-injection/README.md

 <!--For now, this list is usually provided by BeCode and thus quite static.
 When working on outside projects, this list will become more dynamic as the projects grow and evolve-->

 ### must-haves
+* interface transform :heavy_check_mark:
+  * requires public function transform(string $string):string :heavy_check_mark:
+* class ToCaps implements Transform (using DI) :heavy_check_mark:
+* class ToDash implements Transform (using DI) :heavy_check_mark:
+* class Logger that logs input into log.info file :heavy_check_mark:
+* class Master constructed from Transform, Transform, Logger and input :heavy_check_mark:
+  * with methods linking to classes ToCaps, ToDash, Logger :heavy_check_mark:
+* HomepageController :heavy_check_mark:
+  * takes user input from form and passes it to the new Master :heavy_check_mark:
+  * then based on user input returns the correct transformation to the browser output :heavy_check_mark:

 ### Nice to have
+* Change your Logger class for Monolog.
+In this case you will not use your own logger class anymore.

 ## Installation Instructions
 <!--write clear instructions on how to get your project working on the user's local environment-->